prajvalsharma18/prajvalsharma18/README.md

 ### CSE @ NIT Srinagar 2028

-My main interests are **AI, backend engineering, distributed systems, data, and cloud infrastructure**.
-I like working on projects where AI is not just an added feature, but actually becomes part of the system's logic — whether that's retrieving information, making predictions, deciding what action to take, or creating better user experiences.
+I'm interested in **AI, backend engineering, distributed systems, data engineering, and cloud infrastructure**.
+I enjoy building systems where AI is part of the core logic — from retrieval and prediction to decision-making and intelligent user interactions.

-I've worked across different parts of the stack, from building **REST APIs and backend services** to designing **real-time and distributed systems**.
-I've used **Java, Python, JavaScript, SQL, Node.js, and Express**, along with technologies such as **MongoDB, Redis, RabbitMQ, WebSockets, and Socket.IO**.
-I'm particularly interested in understanding how backend components communicate, how asynchronous systems work, and how applications can be designed to handle real-world constraints.
+I've worked across the backend and AI stack with **Java, Python, JavaScript, SQL, Node.js, and Express**, using **MongoDB, Redis, RabbitMQ, WebSockets, and Socket.IO** to build APIs, real-time applications, and distributed systems.

-On the AI side, I've been exploring **Generative AI, LLMs, AI agents, RAG, embeddings, vector search, and machine learning**.
-I've worked with **LangChain, LangGraph, Gemini, OpenAI, OpenRouter, and Scikit-learn**.
-What interests me most is combining these technologies with traditional software engineering — building systems where models can make predictions, intelligent layers can make decisions, and LLMs can handle natural-language interactions.
+On the AI side, I'm exploring **Generative AI, LLMs, AI Agents, RAG, embeddings, vector search, and ML**, using **LangChain, LangGraph, Gemini, OpenAI, OpenRouter**.

-I've also worked with **AWS and cloud infrastructure**, including **EC2, S3, and CloudFront**.
-I've deployed applications on EC2, worked with Linux-based servers, managed Node.js services using **PM2**, containerized applications with **Docker**, and worked with service-to-service communication using technologies such as **RabbitMQ and Redis**.
+I've also worked with **AWS (EC2, S3, CloudFront)**, deploying applications on Linux servers with **Docker and PM2**, and handling practical challenges around memory, networking, processes, logs, and configuration.

-Working with AWS has also given me experience beyond simply deploying an application.
-I've dealt with **server resources, memory limitations, networking, environment configuration, process management, application logs, and deployment issues** while getting different parts of an application running together.

-For data engineering, I've worked with **Snowflake, dbt, Apache Airflow, S3, Docker, and Streamlit**, building pipelines involving **incremental processing, medallion architecture, dimensional modeling, data quality checks, orchestration, and AI-based data enrichment**.
+For data engineering, I've worked with **Snowflake, dbt, Apache Airflow, S3, Docker, and Streamlit**, building pipelines with **incremental processing, medallion architecture, dimensional modeling, data quality, and AI-based enrichment**.

 ---